palak-b19/palak-b19/README.md

 <Insert Laptop and Cold Coffee?>

-I am a final year student at IIIT Delhi, currently exploring opportunities in AI Research.
+I am a final year Computer Science and Design student at IIIT Delhi, currently exploring opportunities in AI Research.